 A board on board fence is a type of privacy fence constructed with an overlapping pattern of vertical pickets.
 You will also see this style of fence referred to as “board and batten fence”.
-This type of fence conceals the gaps left between the boards due to shrinkage.
+This type of fence conceals the gaps left between the boards due to wood shrinkage.
 The first layer of pickets consists of 6” wide boards installed with a 1 ½” gap.
 The second layer consists of 4” wide boards installed to overlap the first layer and cover the gaps.

 Pros and Cons of Board on Board Fences

-- Lasting privacy is the main advantage of a board-to-board fence over other wood privacy fences.
+- True privacy is the main advantage of a board-to-board fence over other wood privacy fences.
 With a typical stockade privacy fence, wood shrinkage causes gaps between the pickets that will compromise privacy.
 No gaps will ever be visible on a board-to-board fence due to the overlapping pickets.

-- More visual interest is created by the texture of the overlapping boards.
+- More visual appeal is created by the texture of the overlapping boards.

 - A board on board fence will cost more because the boards overlap by 1″ to 1 1/2″.
 You will need up to 30% more pickets for a board on board fence than a stockade style fence.
 If you plan to finish your fence you will need more supplies to cover the additional pickets.
 The vertical boards will need to be finished before installation to cover the overlapping edges.

 Types of Board on Board Fences

 Wood is used to construct most board on board fences.
 Popular choices for installation of a wood board on board fence include:

 - Pressure treated pine

 - Western Red Cedar